One-loop beta-functions of quartic enhanced tensor field theories: One-loop beta-functions of the model

 We address here the flow of the 2-point coupling $Z_a$.
-The 2-pt diagram sum $\Gamma^{(c)}_{2;a} (\{p\})$ follows again an equation similar to \eqref{Gamma2Za} of the previous section \ref{compGamma2+}.
-The sum performs over all amputated 1PI 2-pt graphs at 1-loop of the form ${\rm Tr}_{2;c} ({ p}^{2 a} \phi^2)$.
+The 2-point diagram sum $\Gamma^{(c)}_{2;a} (\{p\})$ follows again an equation similar to \eqref{Gamma2Za} of the previous section \ref{compGamma2+}.
+The sum performs over all amputated 1PI 2-point graphs at 1-loop of the form ${\rm Tr}_{2;c} ({ p}^{2 a} \phi^2)$.

 At first order, the diagrams $n_e^{(c)}$, $c=1,2,3$, see Fig. \ref{fig:nee}, contribute to the flow.
 (The next order in perturbation theory will have the additional graphs of Appendix \ref{app:2ndOx}.)
 In \eqref{eq:sigma}, we have defined $\partial_{\vert p_{c}\vert^{2 a}} \Sigma\vert_{\{p\}=0} \equiv \Gamma^{(c)}_{2;a} (\{0\})$ which is divergent.